dancor/dynmus/README.md

 Right now just trying to get a wave to play with Netwire and OpenAL.
-I'm trying to move from Yampa to Netwire since Yampa is poorly documented, feels very caught in an unfinished state, and is not currently developed.
+I'm trying to move from Yampa to Netwire since Yampa is poorly documented, feels caught in an unfinished state, and is not currently developed.

 My current example plays smoothly under Yampa, but there are popping sounds under Netwire in all my efforts.
 I think this is because the signal isn't flowing continuously at a fast enough rate.
-Perhaps I need a different manner of handing the values from Netwire to OpenAL than the one which worked with Yampa.
+Perhaps I need a different manner of handing the values from Netwire to OpenAL; different from this one which worked with Yampa.
 I think Netwire itself should be fast enough since it is designed for efficiency, although maybe it wasn't intended for the rapid domain of audio synthesis.

 # Old stuff